pivorakcourse/atm/README.md

 ERROR: INSUFFICIENT FUNDS!!
 PLEASE ENTER A DIFFERENT AMOUNT:
 > 420

-ERROR: THE MAXIMUM AMOUNT ATM CAN WITHDRAW IS ₴337.
+ERROR: THE MAXIMUM AMOUNT AVAILABLE IN THIS ATM IS ₴337.
 PLEASE ENTER A DIFFERENT AMOUNT:
 > 329

 ERROR: THE AMOUNT YOU REQUESTED CANNOT BE COMPOSED FROM BILLS AVAILABLE IN THIS ATM.
 PLEASE ENTER A DIFFERENT AMOUNT: